Whisky Tour from Inverness

 On our Friday tours the last stop of the day is at Aberlour Distillery, where we are guaranteed a warm welcome from their knowledgeable team.
 Situated in the pretty town of the same name, bang in the middle of whisky country, we end our whisky extravaganza on a high with a complimentary taste in the delightful setting of one of their dramming rooms.
 You will then have time to browse their compact yet delightful shop.

-When you book onto the Whisky Bus you are booking the following:
+When you book onto the Whisky Tour you are booking the following:

 £33 worth of tastings and experiences (including at least 8 drams!)

 An amazing WOW Scotland tour guide to entertain and look after you on your journey